jjl/postgrey.squirrel/README.md

 ### cljs support

-cljs support is planned, but please bear in mind the security implications of generating sql in the brwoser and then executing it on the server side. cljs support is actually intended for those people daft enough to deploy webservices on node.
+cljs support is planned, but please bear in mind the security implications of generating sql in the browser and then executing it on the server side. cljs support is actually intended for those people daft enough to deploy webservices on node.

-### More sql support

-Coming very very soon:

-* LATERAL
-* Subselects

-Coming slightly less soon:

-* window functions

 ## Copyright and License